gaw1ik/Random-Forests-and-Computer-Vision-for-Classification-of-Defects-in-Silicon-Nanopillar-Arrays/README.md

-# Computer Vision for Classification of Defects in Silicon Nanopillar Arrays
+# Random Forests and Image Processing for Classification of Defects in Silicon Nanopillar Arrays
 ## Abstract:
 This project centers around development of a machine learning computer vision approach for classification of defects in arrays of silicon nanopillars that have been fabricated on a silicon wafer.
 This work is related to my PhD research.